raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_14.md

 The Astro Pi also includes a Passive Infra-Red (PIR) motion sensor, providing input data through one of the Raspberry Pi's GPIO pins.

+**Note**: Using data from the colour sensor or the motion sensor only makes sense for _Life in Space_ experiments.
+For _Life on Earth_, the Astro Pi is "hooded" to avoid reflections and the colour sensor is in darkness, facing away from the window.

 ## Retrieving sensor data from the Sense HAT

 The [Sense HAT documentation](https://pythonhosted.org/sense-hat/) contains sections on how to retrieve data from the [environmental sensors](https://pythonhosted.org/sense-hat/api/#environmental-sensors) (temperature, humidity, pressure, light and colour) and the [Inertial Measurement Unit (IMU)](https://pythonhosted.org/sense-hat/api/#imu-sensor) (acceleration, orientiation).